kuvivek/drivingTheoryInGermany/README.md

 times, sometimes you have already driven past the hint!

 310. You want to turn left.
 Which line should you follow?![img](https://schueler.click-learn.info/BilderV2/AB_2_2_09_011_1.jpg)
-❌The right driving line
+❌ The right driving line
 ✅ The left driving line
-❌The middle driving line
+❌ The middle driving line
 **Comment**:  If you want to turn left, you must 1. indicate and 2. get into the center lane, both in good time.
+On one-way
-On one-way roads ❌e.g. one-way streets ❌I have to get into the left-hand lane as far as possible.
-In this case,
+roads - e.g. one-way streets - I have to get into the left-hand lane as far as possible.
+In this case, it is a one-way street
-it is a one-way street without two-way traffic (traffic sign “Einbahnstraße” in the picture above right).
+without two-way traffic (traffic sign “Einbahnstraße” in the picture above right).
+Without additional signs, I do not have to
-Without additional signs, I do not have to expect bicycle traffic here either: I must follow the left-hand lane.
+expect bicycle traffic here either: I must follow the left-hand lane.

 311. In what situation is it especially dangerous to perform a turn?
 ✅ Before the crest of a hill
 ✅ In foggy conditions
 ✅ Before bends in the road
 **Comment**:  When turning on the road, I can quickly become an unforeseen obstacle for others.
-This is particularly dangerous in heavy
+This is particularly dangerous
-and fast-moving traffic, in confusing traffic situations, in fog, in front of and behind bends or crests.
+in heavy and fast-moving traffic, in confusing traffic situations, in fog, in front of and behind bends or crests.

 312. I want to re-join the road.
 What is the correct assessment of this situation? (repeated question)
 ![img](https://schueler.click-learn.info/BilderV2/AB_1_1_07_162.jpg)
 When they approach me from the rear
-❌drivers give my priority in re-joining the road
+❌ drivers give my priority in re-joining the road
 ✅ drivers only see me late
 ✅ I only see vehicles late
 **Comment**:  Before I drive off the edge of the road, I carefully observe my surroundings, especially the traffic behind me.
-Sometimes
-my view is obscured if, for example, a truck is parked behind me.
-I myself can only see vehicles approaching from behind late ❌and
+Sometimes my view is obscured if, for example, a truck is parked behind me.
+I myself can only see vehicles approaching from
-the traffic behind also sees my vehicle late.
-In such a situation, I drive forward carefully until I have a better view and wait for
+behind late -and the traffic behind also sees my vehicle late.
+In such a situation, I drive forward carefully until I have a
-a sufficient gap to pull away.
+better view and wait for a sufficient gap to pull away.

 313. When are you in danger when overtaking?
 When the road user being overtaken
 ✅ suddenly accelerates
 ✅ swerves out to overtake
-❌reduces his speed considerably
+❌ reduces his speed considerably
 **Comment**:  An overtaking maneuver must be stopped if overtaking becomes dangerous.
-This is the case if the vehicle being overtaken
+This is the case if the vehicle being
-suddenly accelerates, preventing the overtaking vehicle from leaving the oncoming lane as planned.
-It also becomes dangerous if
+overtaken suddenly accelerates, preventing the overtaking vehicle from leaving the oncoming lane as planned.
+It also becomes
-the person being overtaken unexpectedly pulls out to overtake.
+dangerous if the person being overtaken unexpectedly pulls out to overtake.

 314. Why can it be dangerous to overtake on an unobscured, straight road?
 Because I